 Create backup in compressed format.
-For a regular backup, only the InnoDB data files are created in compressed format, using the .ibz extension.
-For a single-image backup, again only the InnoDB data files are compressed inside the backup image.
+For a regular backup, only the InnoDB data files are compressed, and they bear the .ibz extension after the compression.
+Similarly, for a single-image backup, only the InnoDB data files inside the backup image are compressed.